ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 Integration between systems to provide unified views is a common problem that only traditionally enterprises were able to address: to be able to provide an unified view of information that is usually scattered across systems.

-## Understanding small business SaaS situation
+## This is not only for enterprises, small and medium business need a strategy

 Now days a new software model is already stablished, one that 10 years ago was unimaginable.
 Software as a Service (SaaS) is a model in which software is licensed on a subscription basis and is centrally hosted by another company.